 Routinely check the condition of your bicycle before every ride.

-Nuts, bolts screws & other fasteners: Because manufacturers use a wide variety of fastener sizes and shapes made in a variety of materials, often differing by model and component, it is not possible for this Manual to specify correct torque (tightening force) for the fasteners on your bicycle.
-We can tell you the importance of correct torque, but not the specific torque required for each fastener on your bicycle.
-To correctly torque a fastener, a torque wrench must be used.
+Nuts, bolts screws & other fasteners: Because manufacturers use a wide variety of fastener sizes and shapes made in a variety of materials. often differing by model and component, the correct tightening force or torque cannot be generalized.
+To make sure that the many fasteners on your bicycle are correctly tightened, refer to the Fastener Torque Specifications in Appendix E of this manual or to the torque specifications in the instructions provided by the manufacturer of the component in question.
+Correctly tightening a fastener requires a calibrated torque wrench.
 A professional bicycle mechanic with a torque wrench should torque the fasteners on you bicycle.
-If you choose to work on your own bicycle you must get correct tightening torque specifications from the bicycle or component manufacturer or from your dealer.
+If you choose to work on your own bicycle, you must use a torque wrench and the correct tightening torque specifications from the bicycle or component manufacturer or from your dealer.
 If you need to make an adjustment at home or in the field, we urge you to exercise care, and to have the fasteners you worked on checked by your dealer as soon as possible.
+Note that there are some components that require special tools and knowledge.
+In Sections 3 and 4 we discuss the items that you may be able to adjust yourself.
+All other adjustments and repairs should be done by a qualified bicycle mechanic.

-WARNING: Correct tightening force on fasteners -nuts, bolts, screws- on your bicycle is important.
+WARNING: Correct tightening force on fasteners - nuts, bolts, screws - on your bicycle is important.
 Too little force, and the fastener may not hold securely.
 Too much force, and the fastener can strip threads, stretch, deform or break.
-Either way, incorrect tightening force can result in component failure, which can cause you to loose control and fall.
+Either way, incorrect tightening force can result in component failure, which can cause you to lose control and fall.